umorjyoti/trip/memory-bank/activeContext.md

 6. **Permission Control**: Only users with `manageTeam` permission can access this feature

 ## Technical Notes
+- **Search Implementation**: Client-side filtering for instant results without API calls
+- **Performance**: Search is efficient and works with large user lists
+- **Accessibility**: Search inputs have proper labels and ARIA attributes
+- **Responsive Design**: Search bars work well on all screen sizes
+- **State Management**: Separate state for original and filtered user lists
+- **Error Handling**: Proper handling of null/undefined user data in search
+- **Previous Technical Notes**:
   - The `manageTeam` permission provides granular access control for team management
   - Backend API filters users by `role: 'admin'` to show only admin users
   - Frontend uses same UI components as AdminUsers for consistency
   - Permission system ensures only authorized users can access team management
   - Navigation integrates seamlessly with existing admin layout
   - API endpoint `/users/admins` is protected by `manageTeam` permission
   - All existing user management functionality preserved in AdminTeam page

 ## Next Steps
+- Test the search functionality with various search terms and edge cases
+- Verify that search works correctly with large user lists
+- Test search functionality on different devices and screen sizes
+- Consider adding additional search filters (by role, user group, etc.)
+- Monitor for any performance issues with large datasets
+- Test the complete user management flow with search functionality

+## Previous Next Steps
 - Test the complete team management flow end-to-end
 - Verify that only users with `manageTeam` permission can access the feature
 - Test role changes and user group assignments in AdminTeam page